1 million+ businesses helped. Get advice

 Step 3: Plan long-term tasks for each critical asset

-Long-term preventive maintenance tasks include routine maintenance that is necessary to perform every once in a while, but not every day.
+Long-term preventive maintenance tasks include routine maintenance performed every once in a while but not every day.
 Although these will vary according to the needs of each asset, here are some examples of what a long-term PM task might look like:

 • Inspections